DankTechnologies/DankEats/content/recipes/focaccia-and-pan-pizza/index.md

 Grab pans + olive oil + parchment paper{{< super-notes "3" >}}.

 Cut parchment paper to size of pan.
-Drizzle pan with olive oil, and use hand to coat bottom and sides.
+Drizzle pan with a couple tbsp of olive oil, and use hand to coat bottom and sides.
 Put down parchment paper and add 1/4 cup olive oil for a half-sheet pan and 2-3 tbsp for smaller pans, as a baseline to go up from, to taste.

 > **Dividing the dough** => dump onto oiled counter and use oily hands to stretch into a rectangle or close enough.
 This makes it easier to eyeball where to cut with a dough knife (or whatever you have).
 Use oiled hands to coax the cut pieces to match the pan's shape.